Johann Christoph Fugger

-Johann Christoph Fugger (1561-1612) was a German businessman and the last famous survivor of the Fugger vom Reh branch of the Fugger family.
+Johann Christoph Fugger (1561-1612) was a German nobleman and businessman.

+Early life and ancestry

+Born as the tenth child and sixth son of Wolfgang Fugger von Reh (1519/20–1568) and his wife, Margarethe Tetzel, whose family were part of Patriciate of the Imperial City of Nuremberg.
+He was the last surviving member of this branch of the Fugger family.

+Biography

 He was employed at the royal court in Prague.
-In 1603 he married Regina Greiner.
+In 1603, he married Regina Greiner (b.
+1565), widow of Christoph Buroner from Augsburg (1535-1601).
 Johann Christoph was a member of the German nobility.
-His grandfather, Gastel Fugger, got a patent of nobility in 1547.
+His grandfather, Gastel Fugger (1475–1539), was the one awarded with a patent of nobility.
 Johann Christoph Fugger had no descendants.
 Contemporary members of the Fugger vom Reh are descendants of Matthäus Fugger (1442-1489/92).
 The current head of the family is Markus Fugger von dem Rech (born 1970).